- At first give a title.

 According to some myths and legends, Gazi Pir was a Muslim saint who is said to have spread Islam in the parts of Bengal close to the Sundarbans.
 He was credited with many miracles.
 For example, he could supposedly calm dangerous animals and make them docile.
 He is usually depicted in paats or scroll paintings riding a fierce-looking Bengal tiger, a snake in his hand, but in no apparent danger.
 According to some stories, he also fought crocodiles who threatened the people of a region full of canals and creeks, indeed, a kind of watery jungle bordering the Bay of Bengal.
 Because of his alert and vigilant presence, all predatory animals were said to have been kept within bounds.
 It was also believed that he enabled villagers to live close to forests and jungles and cultivate their lands.
 The story of Gazi Pir has been preserved in folk literature as well as art and has been performed in indigenous theatre.

-1. A Muslim Paint
+- A Muslim Saint

 Read the following text and make short note in each of the boxes showing the features of conflict.